lindentree/application-kanban/README.md

 The cards will update their status accordingly in the database as they move between columns.
 You can also modify the front-end code while the container is running, it will hot-reload.

- and the data should persist in your local MongoDB even if you shut down the container(you may have to modify the volume path in the docker compose)
+Also, the applicant data should persist in your local MongoDB even if you shut down the container(you may have to modify the volume mount path in the docker compose).

 ## Setup